21 Places You MUST Visit In Vietnam

 16. Mui Ne

 Mui Ne is everything you don’t expect Vietnam to be – and that’s what makes it so special.
-The population of this town is nothing compared to that of Ho Chi Minh, at little over 300,000 residents.
+The population of this town is nothing compared to that of Ho Chi Minh, with a little over 300,000 residents.
 This brings a calm, laid-back vibe that you don't get in other places in Vietnam.

 17. Can Tho

 Can Tho city is considered the capital of the Mekong Delta.
-It is one of the more attractive and easily travelled Delta towns, with its main draw being the Cai Rang floating market which is definitely worth a visit!
+It is one of the more attractive and easily traveled Delta towns, with its main draw being the Cai Rang floating market which is definitely worth a visit!

-If you board a boat in the early hours of the morning at Ninh Kieu Wharf, you can head off to the market which is about 30 minutes away and best around sunrise hours.
+If you board a boat in the early hours of the morning at Ninh Kieu Wharf, you can head off to the market, which is about 30 minutes away and best around sunrise hours.

-Packed into a section of the Hau river, you will see boats of all sizes selling all sorts of fruits, vegetables and cooked food.
+Packed into a section of the Hau river, you will see boats of all sizes selling all sorts of fruits, vegetables, and cooked food.
 All you have to do is lean over your boat and ask for what you want!

 18. Phu Quoc